• Edinburgh • Highlands • Loch Ness •

 We will visit Culloden Moor.
 The Battle of Culloden became widely known around the world through the TV series 'Outlander' which highlighted the final confrontation of the Jacobite rising of 1745-1746.

-Today we'll drive north along Loch Ness and visit the workshop of Ardival Harp's master harp-maker Graham Muir.
+After lunch you'll visit the workshop of Ardival Harp's master harp-maker Graham Muir.
 You'll see the process of making medieval harps and modern clarsachs.
-Graham's wife, Cheyenne Brown will demonstrate the harps and treat us to a private concert.
-She is a treasure and inspiration in the Scottish harp scene.

 We’ll end the day in the far northern county of Caithness where the Nordic influence is felt more than the Celts.
 Vikings settled this region over a millennium ago.

 House of the Northern Gate will be our home in Caithness for a couple of days.
 It is a grand baronial mansion and we will have exclusive use for our stay.
-There are stunning views of Dunnet Bay and walking distance from Dunnet Beach, one of Scotland's most stunning beaches.
-Although you may not want to leave the luxury of the house which has recently and exquisitely restored.
+There are Panoramic views of Dunnet Bay and walking distance from the beach, a spectacular 2-mile arc of white sand and rolling dunes.
+Although you may not want to leave the luxury of the house which has been recently and exquisitely restored.
 Each bedroom is uniquely furnished.

 Dinner and overnight House of the Northern Gate